Parenting Hack #1: Stay Married to Your Children's Mother

 How you treat your wife will be mimicked by your boys and expected by your girls.
-Guiding their mother is guiding one of your children’s main role models, so it is a job to take seriously.
+And leading their mother is leading one of your children’s main role models, so it is a job to take seriously.

 At a minimum, this means you should stay married.
 It is one of the most important things you can do as a father.

 It proves you are a man of your word.
 You keep your promises.
-If you don’t have integrity, you will be hard-pressed passing anything worthwhile down to your children.
-If you try to wiggle out of “til death do us part” then your children will find themselves wiggling out of their own commitments.
+If you don’t have integrity, you will be hard-pressed to pass anything worthwhile down to your children.
+If you try to wiggle out of “til death do us part,” then your children will find themselves wiggling out of their own commitments.

-On the broader scale, a stable home is required for your children to flourish.
-Life will attempt to churn and toss them about, but they can weather the storm as long as they know that one thing will stay consistent: mom and dad.
+On a broader scale, a stable home is required for your children to flourish.
+Life will attempt to churn and toss them about, but they can weather the storm as long as they know that one thing will stay consistent: Mom and Dad.

 This does not change as they get older.

 Even if they have moved out of the house and have established families of their own, a divorce will negatively affect your children.
 It will reach back in time and cast doubt, uncertainty, and regret on all of their memories.
 It will make them question their own marriages.